Skip to main content

 All applicants are required to submit official transcripts from all colleges attended before they can be enrolled at DigiPen.
 During the application process, we will accept unofficial transcripts.
 These unofficial transcripts can often be downloaded from your college’s website.

-For Accepted Applicants
+For Admitted Applicants

 Official transcripts from all colleges and universities attended showing completion of a bachelor’s degree should be sent directly to DigiPen by the issuing institutions.
 You may, however, send the transcripts yourself if they are first sealed in an envelope and stamped across the seal by the issuing institution’s registrar.
 Transcripts should be mailed to: